GibilGibil

 Split a test suite across multiple servers with fleet mode

 Split a large test suite across multiple servers.
 Each shard runs independently.
-Results come back as structured JSON.
+Results come back as structured data.

 {